 IES expects that Visiting Executives will contribute to the intellectual life at the Institute by attending lectures and conferences, interacting with faculty and students and encouraging the work of other visiting scholars and Postdocs.

 A Visiting Executive position carries with it a full university research appointment, which includes library privileges, e-mail and access to all campus facilities.
 However, Visiting Executives should be aware that they cannot represent the University of California, Berkeley.

-A shared office at the Institute has been reserved for visiting executives, but a desk is not guaranteed.
-Computers are not provided.
-The office has a printer and wireless connection (Airbears) that allows scholars access to the internet.
+A shared office at the Institute has been reserved for executives-in-residence.
+Visiting Executives should provide their own computer.
+The office has a printer and wireless connection (Airbears) that allows access to the internet.
 Visiting Executives can rely on the Institute to scan texts.